Frequently Asked Questions about Rhode Island Promise

 Yes, Rhode Island Promise covers both developmental courses and college-level courses.

 Rhode Island Promise can be applied to any associate degree program at CCRI.
 It may not be used for certificate or noncredit programs.

 What if I already paid part or all of my tuition and fees and then qualify for Rhode Island Promise?

 Students who pay for tuition and then receive Rhode Island Promise will be refunded once the Rhode Island Promise scholarships are officially disbursed.

 Under certain extenuating circumstances, Rhode Island Promise students may request an approved leave to extend eligibility.
-Extenuating circumstances may include documented medical emergency; documented personal emergency; documented military deployment; or transfer.
-As soon as possible after learning of the disruption to their educational plan, but no later than seven business days, Rhode Island Promise students should contact the dean of students to arrange an interview.
+Extenuating circumstances may include documented medical emergency; documented personal emergency; or documented military deployment.
+For more information please visit the RI Promise/COVID Recovery Scholarship Leave of Absence page.

 Any college credits you earned at CCRI prior to your high school graduation will count toward the 30 credits you must earn in your first year to maintain Rhode Island Promise eligibility.
 If you earned credits at another college or university while you were in high school, you will need to have that college transcript evaluated by our transfer office.
 Please see Transferring to CCRI for additional details.